Chapter 2: Definition of Child for Citizenship and Naturalization

 Create a legal permanent parent-child relationship between a child and someone who is not already the child’s legal parent; and

 Terminate the legal parent-child relationship with the prior legal parent(s).
-See Adjudicator’s Field Manual, Chapter 21.15, Adoption as a Basis for Immigration Benefits.
+See Adjudicator’s Field Manual, Chapter 21.15, Self Petitions by Parents of U.S. Citizens.

 D. Orphan See INA 101(b)(1).